altheapitt/USERNAME.github.io/projects/c-functions.md

 I have always heard stories about C and C++ programming but I never got the chance to use it until I took ICS 212 at the University of Hawai'i at Mānoa in the fall 2018 semester.
 This is one of the first programs I made for a homework assignment.

+## The program?

+Here is a program that finds the factorial and exponent of a user inputted set of variables.

 <img class="ui large leftright floated image" src="../images/c1.png">
 <img class="ui large leftright floated image" src="../images/c2.png">